Join us in 2023!

 Field site information

-East coast expedition – Lakefield (Rinyirru) National Park In late 2020, we commenced our sampling program in Lakefield (Rinyirru) National Park, together with the Rinyirru Aboriginal Rangers, the Laura Aboriginal Rangers and the local Parks And Wildlife staff.
-This year’s Lakefield expeditions is limited to two or three field assistants, as our sampling team is quite large.
+East coast expedition – Lakefield (Rinyirru) National Park In 2020, we commenced our sampling program in Lakefield (Rinyirru) National Park, together with the Rinyirru Aboriginal Rangers, the Laura Aboriginal Rangers and the local QPWS staff.
+This year’s Lakefield expeditions is limited to 2-3 field assistants, as our sampling team is quite large.
 The insights you will gain by working with such a diverse team will be quite unique.
 We have found sawfish in the National Park, and the nearby Laura region is famous for its Aboriginal rock art, which includes sawfish.
 On this expedition we will be camping self-sufficiently in the bush.
+We will be targeting both sawfish and freshwater whiprays during this expedition.
+Expedition leaves from Cairns.

-Mid- Gulf expedition – Kowanyama – This Indigenous community is located about half way along the west coast of the Gulf of Carpentaria.
-The country that we will be accessing is under exclusive Native Title and so we will be working closely with Indigenous Land and Sea Rangers as well as Traditional Land Owners (TOs), for the 6th year.
+Mid- Gulf expedition Kowanyama – This Indigenous community is located about half way along the west coast of the Gulf of Carpentaria.
+The country that we will be accessing is under exclusive Native Title and so we will be working closely with Indigenous Land and Sea Rangers as well as Traditional Land Owners (TOs), for the 8th year.
 The expedition is both exploratory (sampling locations that we have not sampled before) as well as targeting sawfish for our “Daily Diary” study.
 Access to Kowanyama is by dirt road only, which can easily become impassable after heavy rains.
 During this expedition there are no public campgrounds beyond Chillagoe and we are self-sufficiently camping in the bush near our sampling sites.
+Expedition leaves from Cairns.

 East coast sampling days – Cairns Please stay tuned while we work out details on how to start a sampling program in our home region!